bikashlinux/DevopsLab/README.md

 We have used Jenkins as the Build server for this task.
 We have used a sample Maven Project for calculator operations cloned from [here] (https://github.com/kranonit/calculator-unit-test-example-java).

 As a part of this milestone, we will demonstrate the following:
-* The ability to run JUnit Tests
+* The ability to run JUnit Tests and report them using Cobertura
 * Create random tests using Randoop for unit test generation through Eclipse
 * Run static analysis using Checkstyle
 * Custom analysis by adding two checks in checkstyle's xml